kornha/parliament/README.md

 ### Claim

-A Claim is a statement about an event that is verfiable.
+A Claim is a statement about an event that is verifiable.
 - A Claim is a statement that has "pro" and "against" list of Posts either supporting or refuting the Claim.
 - A Claim has a "value" field, which is the statement itself.
 - A Claim has a "pro" field, which is a list of Posts that support the Claim.